Poll: Biden continues to hold double-digit national lead over Trump

 How the race could tighten in the final weeks

-While more say the country is worse off than it was four years ago, voters’ attitudes about their own personal situation are different.
+While more say the country is worse off than it was four years ago, voters' attitudes about their personal situations are different.

-Fifty percent say that they are their family are better off than they were four years ago, versus 34 percent who say they’re worse off.
+Fifty percent say they and their families are better off than they were four years ago, compared to 34 percent who say they're worse off.

-In addition, the economy ranks as the top voter issue in this poll – followed by the coronavirus and then health care.
+In addition, the economy ranks as the top issue — followed by the coronavirus and then health care.

-And Republicans enjoy a 13-point advantage over Democrats in which party better handles the economy.
-(Democrats lead by 17 points on the coronavirus, and by 18 points on health care.)
+Republicans enjoy a 13-point advantage over Democrats in which party better handles the economy.
+(Democrats lead by 17 points on the coronavirus and by 18 points on health care.)

 "There are signs that the race could still tighten," said Horwitt, the Democratic pollster.